Work with us

 Being a support worker can also provide a career pathway, with the opportunity to complete qualifications in health and social care, plus the experience to move into management or another area of social care, such as the NHS.

 Our support workers help people with learning disabilities, autism and mental health support needs to live their lives in the most fulfilling way possible.

 As a support worker, you will:

-Make a difference every day, enabling people to achieve in their day-to-day lives
+Make a difference every day, supporting people to achieve whatever they want to in their lives

 Support people to develop life skills to live as independently as possible; skills such as shopping, cooking, taking the bus or paying bills

 Support people to find, enjoy or learn new hobbies and skills and/or get involved in community groups and activities

 Provide physical and health care support such as personal care, household tasks or administering medication